-In addition to acceptable grades (see Graduate School requirements) and GRE scores, successful applicants to the doctoral program must have an appropriate baccalaureate and/or masters degree with a major in music, an acceptable candidacy audition (for DMA degrees), strong letters of recommendation, and successful personal interviews.
+In addition to acceptable grades (see general admission requirements) and GRE scores, successful applicants to the doctoral program must have an appropriate baccalaureate or master's degree with a major in music, an acceptable candidacy audition (for DMA degrees), strong letters of recommendation, and successful personal interviews.
 Letters of recommendation should be from persons qualified to assess the applicant's readiness for graduate study and should be sent to the School of Music.
 Members of all under-represented groups are strongly encouraged to apply.
 Acceptance to the School of Music requires students to meet expectations beyond these requirements; see "Degree Candidacy."

 Students who are unable to meet regular admissions standards may be considered for conditional admission.
-(For details concerning conditional admission, see "Admission Requirements and Procedures," Graduate Bulletin, The University of Southern Mississippi.)
+(For details concerning conditional admission, see "Admission Requirements and Procedures," in this Bulletin.)
 Please note: The Graduate Record Examination is required for both conditional and regular admission.

-Important Note: Acceptance into the doctoral degree programs of the School of Music requires that students meet expectations beyond those stipulated in the Graduate Bulletin; see "Acceptance into the School of Music," this bulletin.
+Important Note: Acceptance into the doctoral degree programs of the School of Music requires that students meet expectations beyond those stipulated in the Bulletin; see "Acceptance into the School of Music," this Bulletin.